-In my study of potentially preventive lifestyle factors, I showed that weight loss and increased physical activity after menopause reduced breast cancer risk.
-As chair of an international collaborative group, I led a pooled analysis of 8 cohort studies and showed that higher blood levels of carotenoids, prominent in fruits and vegetables, significantly reduced breast cancer risk.
+In my investigations of potentially preventive lifestyle factors, I showed that weight loss and increased physical activity, even if initiated after menopause, reduced breast cancer risk.
+As chair of an international collaborative group, I led a pooled analysis of eight cohort studies and showed that higher blood levels of carotenoids, prominent in fruits and vegetables, significantly reduced breast cancer risk.
 In this and a subsequent paper, we observed stronger inverse associations with carotenoids for tumors that lack estrogen receptor expression and tumors that recurred or caused death.
-Continuing the examination of biomarkers that reflect both diet and endogenous synthesis, I am PI of an ongoing R01 to study circulating fatty acids and breast cancer risk in NHSII, as well as an R01 to examine metabolomics and breast cancer risk.
+Contributing to our understanding of the importance of timing of exposure, we have found that dietary intake of carotenoid-containing fruits and vegetables in both adolescence and adulthood is important, with adolescent fruit intake associated with lower risk of benign breast disease and adult fruit and vegetable intake associated with lower risk of both premenopausal and postmenopausal breast cancer risk.
+Intake during adulthood is associated with lower risk of breast tumors that do not express the estrogen receptor, including those that are enriched for HER2 expression and basal-like tumors.
+Continuing the examination of biomarkers that reflect both diet and endogenous synthesis, I have ongoing projects examining circulating fatty acids and breast cancer risk, as well as metabolomics profiles and breast cancer risk.